phalcon/documentation/docs/api/phalcon_acl.md

 public function getActiveAccess(): string|null;
 ```

-Active access which the list is checking if some role can access it
+Returns the access which the list is checking if a role can access it

 #### `getActiveComponent()` { #acladapterabstractadapter-getactivecomponent }